doubt72/loki/README.md

   only be accessible from other pages being built after it; values set in metadata happen when the pages are loaded before any of the pages are built and any evaluation happens, so are available to all pages no matter the order of processing.
+Also see config hooks below.

 * `include(<partial>)`: includes another file from the components directory